 This is partly due to a psychological defense mechanism called “dissociation”.
 When something is too painful to endure consciously, the brain shuts off, and the individual ceases to experience the event.
 The most painful parts of a trauma can be “blocked out” in this way.

-Diminished interest in previously enjoyed or important activities.
+Diminished interest in previously enjoyed or important activities

 Feeling as though you won’t live much longer, or that you can’t see a future for yourself

-Mostly due to the constant sense of threat and vulnerability that survivors of trauma feel.
+This is mostly due to the constant sense of threat and vulnerability that survivors of trauma feel.
 Through their trauma they have become all too aware of the presence of danger, pain and death.

 Difficulty getting to sleep or staying asleep

 This is the body’s way of being prepared for danger by keeping itself awake and aware.
 Your body might feel tense, and in a constant state of fight or flight.
 You might be able to fall asleep but wake up multiple times during the night.
 This is your body trying to be vigilant of threats.